adopted-ember-addons/emberx-file-input/README.md

 ## Customizing the CSS

 The whole point of this component is for you to customize your inputs with CSS and make them look *much* better than the native inputs.
-Let's look at a simple example.
+Lets look at a simple example.

-Here's our component.
+Here is our component.
 You can see we have a custom class applied to the block called `custom-class`.
-We're going to use that class to apply our styles.
+We are going to use that class to apply our styles.

 ```hbs
 {{#x-file-input class="custom-class" action="uploadAPhoto"}}